f-froehlich/nmap-scan/README.md

 Nmap scan
 =========
 Nmap wrapper for python with ***full Nmap DTD support***, parallel scans and threaded callback methods support for faster analytics.
+You can also save your report to xml, json and html.

 Copyright (c) 2020 Fabian Fröhlich <mail@nmap-scan.de> [https://nmap-scan.de](https://nmap-scan.de)